mkubera/bc_computing_stash/assessments/social_media_literacy.md

 for example, if your group is **Group A**, and your chosen topic is **13 how social media makes money**, create a topic like this:
 Group A: 13 how social media makes money

+# Issue: Advantages vs Disadvantages of Social Media for Society

+Discuss the issue using a chosen social media (blog, forum, etc.) within your group.